rreinold/real-time-asset-tracking-template/Readme.md

 <dt><a href="#RTAssetUpdateTagLocation">RTAssetUpdateTagLocation()</a></dt>
 <dd><p>Keeps track of a tag&#39;s most recent location</p>
 <p>Triggered by /location topic</p>
-<p>If a Tag with the corresponding ID is not found in the Tags collection, a new Tag is created</p>
+<p>If a Tag with the corresponding ID is not found in the COLLECTION_NAME, a new row is created</p>
 </dd>
 </dl>